jhsu802701/rails_from_scratch_rails5/05-02-static_pages.md

 # END: Capybara setup
 #####################
 ```
 * Enter the command "test1".
+All 9 tests still fail.
+The errors resulting from failure to load the title helper have now been replaced with errors from missing page titles.

 # Adding Static Content
 * Replace the content of the file app/views/layouts/application.html.erb with the following: